-Some of Sydney’s coastal walks are the city’s best kept secrets and are perfect for as a weekend activity this January.
+Some of Sydney’s coastal walks are the city’s best kept secrets and are perfect for as a weekend activity with friends and family.

 The famous Bondi to Bronte coastal walk often tops the charts for the best walk in the area, but there are many other picturesque trails that get overlooked that are well worth exploring.